 For students not completing the full academic year with enrollment of one term only, part-time status is permitted for LESS than 3.0 courses in the term.

 PLEASE NOTE: Saint Mary's is a full-time school.
-Students wishing to be classified as "part-time" must complete the Part-Time Petition for EACH YEAR enrollment is less than 7.0 courses.
-This form must be signed and received by the add/drop deadline of the term.
-Approval by the Dean for Academic Advising and Acheivement is REQUIRED.
+Students wishing to be classified as "part-time" must complete the Part-Time Petition for EACH YEAR enrollment is less than 7.0 courses (less than 3 courses for one term only).
+This form must be signed and received by the add/drop deadline of the semester.
+Approval by the Assistant to the Vice Provost of Undergraduate Academics for Student Rights, Responsibilities, and Institutional Compliance is required.

 ALSO NOTE: Part-time students are not eligible for SMC's Health Insurance Plan.
 Students who drop to part-time status after the deadline to waive the medical insurance has passed are liable for the full medical insurance charge.
 Additionally, Part-time students are not permitted to live on campus and are not eligible for the monthly payment plan with Tuition Management Systems (TMS).
 Eligibility for financial aid will be affected for part-time students AND GRADUATION FILING WILL ALSO BE AFFECTED.